Home » Octopus Tracker Tariff Prices

 Octopus Tracker Tariff Prices.

 The Octopus Tracker Tariff follows wholesale energy prices.
+It is unlike any other domestic energy tariff on the market.
 Every day at midnight Octopus Energy updates the price you pay per kWh.
-You can choose the Octopus tracker tariff for either your gas, electricity or both.Β The tracker tariff can be a stand-alone tariff.
+Unlike other Octopus smart tariffs, the Octopus Tracker tariff can cover your gas and electricty but you don’t need to be on it for both.

-Octopus are still the only company to offer this tariff, no one else ever has!Β
+Octopus is still the only company to offer this tariff or anything like it.

 How does the Octopus Tracker tariff work?

-Every day, Octopus Energy updates the price you pay per kWh for your energy.Β The price you pay is based on an independently published wholesale market price.
-This is the price available to all suppliers.
+Octopus Energy updates the price you pay per kWh for energy every day.
+The price is based on an independently published wholesale market price.

 Your Octopus dashboard will be updated each day to show the price you will pay per kWh.